micmejia/bible-dump/AMPC/Mark/Mark 15.md

 But Pilate said to them, Why?
 What has He done that is evil?
-But they shouted with all their might all the more, Crucify Him [[^d]at once]!
+But they shouted with all their might all the more, Crucify Him [at once]!